renana/osd-github-101/OSD-Smart/career.md

 - Add here tips and best practices about career
 - Create new .md file for a new subject you would like to contribute
 - Copy this section to that new file

+## Add your favorite support resources for learning and best practices